sctlcd/the-green-corner/README.md

 #### Color Scheme <a name="ColorScheme"></a>

 In keeping with the **the elements of Nature** idea, I have chosen a natural and sober color scheme referring to the elements of Nature.
 I first choose my [logo](https://www.flaticon.com/free-icon/planet-earth_1598196?term=plant&page=1&position=41) from Flaticon(https://www.flaticon.com).
 From there, I used the color scheme generator [Coolors.co](https://coolors.co/image-picker) which generated the following [palette](https://coolors.co/98cae9-1c5925-31628b-3caf4e-000000) from my logo picture.
-And Finally I selected pictures which fit well in my color scheme and in the space allocated.
+And finally I selected pictures which fit well in my color scheme and in the space allocated.

 - ![#98CAE9](https://placehold.it/15/98CAE9/98CAE9) `#98CAE9`- Light Cornflower Blue
 - ![#1c5925](https://placehold.it/15/98CAE9/98CAE9) `#1c5925`- Lincoln Green